luked12/transgrow/README.md

 In the following, we always use the term plant images to refer not only to datasets containing images with single plants, but also to field patches or satellite images that show a region of multiple plants per image.

-The plant images must be stored as a multi-temporal time series in folders.
+The plant images must be sorted as a multi-temporal time series in folders.
 This means that for each plant/region a folder exists that contains images of all available time points of this plant/region.

 The images should be of quadratic size and the file names must contain at least one date, or even date+time, if modeling unit is to be finer than daily.
 From this time information, the temporal positions are calculated.
 The number of images per time series is flexible, i.e. not every time point has to exist for every plant.
 All plants are divided into train, val, and test set.

     ./